reverb256/coder/docs/ai-coder/index.md

 ## Prerequisites

-Coder is free and open source for developers, with a [premium plan](https://coder.com/pricing) for enterprises.
-You can self-host a Coder deployment in your own cloud provider.
+Coder is free and open source for all users.
+All features are now available without restriction, and you can self-host a Coder deployment in your own cloud provider.

 - A [Coder deployment](../install/index.md) with v2.21.0 or later
 - A Coder [template](../admin/templates/index.md) for your project(s).